getzep/docs.getzep.com/docs/index.md

 <a href="https://www.getzep.com">www.getzep.com</a>
 </p>

-## What is Zep?
+## What is Zep? 💬
-Zep is an open source platform for productionizing LLM apps.
-Go from a prototype built in LangChain or LlamaIndex, or a custom app, to production in minutes without rewriting code.
+Zep is a long-term memory service for AI Assistant apps.
+With Zep, you can provide AI assistants with the ability to recall past conversations, no matter how distant, while also reducing hallucinations, latency, and cost.

 > Unlike vector databases, `Users`, `Sessions`, `Memories`, and `Documents` are all first-class citizens in Zep.